Zarasthustra/3d-ewald-summation/README.md

 # 3d-ewald-summation
-3D_Ewald Summation for water molecules including Energy, Forces and Virial
+Validation of 3D_Ewald Summation for water molecules including Energy, Forces and Virial

 I have tried to implement the ewald summation code for 3d periodic system,using the equations from Essmann et al. paper.
 I could match the Energies but couldnt match force and virial with gromacs.